 These paintings embody a dynamic between being fully realized abstract paintings and arrested gestures in a state of undoneness.

 The pieces exemplify time and the presence of my hand in concert with painting tools and liquid paint.
 The colors and gestures are markers of time and change and place.
 The paintings are unintentionally informed by and distillations of views of the ever-changing patterns of water currents and clouds I observe out my studio window overlooking the East River.
+The making of paintings is a process of accumulating lessons.

 The devotion to a practice that is ongoing and with no particular use feels important during a time of political unrest and social chaos.